2024 United States attorney general elections

-The 2024 United States attorney general elections will be held on November 5, 2024, to elect the attorneys general of ten U.S. states.
+The 2024 United States attorney general elections were held on November 5, 2024, to elect the attorneys general of ten U.S. states.
 The previous elections for this group of states took place in 2020, while Vermont's attorney general was last elected in 2022.

-These elections will take place concurrently with the 2024 presidential election, elections to the Senate and House of Representatives, and various other state and local elections.
+These elections took place concurrently with the 2024 presidential election, elections to the Senate and House of Representatives, and various other state and local elections.